suba-suresh/Leamington-Spa-Adventures/README.md

 - **Profile Page**:
   - Access requires user authentication.
-  - Users can edit their profile information (bio and title and profile images).
+  - Users can edit their profile information (bio, title, and profile images).
   - Profile editing is done through a form toggled by an "Edit Profile" button.
   - Users can create blog posts, including uploading images.
   - After submitting a post, users are redirected to the dashboard page to view their post.
-  - After Admin Approved the post, the post can be published to Blog list.
+  - After admin approval, the post can be published to the blog list.

 - **Blog**:
-  -Display a list of approved blog post details with likes, comments, authorname, and created date.
+  - Displays a list of approved blog post details with likes, comments, author name, and creation date.
   - Displays a paginated list of posts with featured images, titles, excerpts, and details.
   - Posts can be browsed by tags.

 - **Full Post View**:
-  - Includes featured image,  info, like and comments section.
+  - Includes a featured image, author info, like and comment sections.
+  - Users can interact with the post by liking or commenting if authenticated.

 - **About Page**:
   - Contains introductory paragraphs about the team, their passion, and mission.